 Splank! is a hardcopy magazine printed on good quality stock featuring comic strips inspired by, or in the spirit of, the British comics of old.
 It features a mixture of genres from humour to adventure and will hark back to my memories of the comics I read throughout my childhood.

 Splank! is printed at A4 (210 x 297), so any artwork supplied should be, roughly, in those proportions.
 Artwork may be resized slightly to fit if necessary.
-If your strip is intended to be printed full page, without a border, please allow a minimum of a 3mm bleed on all sides.
+If your strip is intended to be printed full page, without a border, please allow a minimum of a 3mm bleed on all sides and let me know in advance.

-Stories accepted from anyone with an interest from seasoned professionals to keen youngsters.
+Stories are accepted from anyone with an interest, from seasoned professionals to keen youngsters.
 And it's the spirit of the old comics I'm after, not the style.

 Contact address is Splank@Boxofrainmag.co.uk

 I would ask potential contributors to have read these submission guidelines carefully and know the type of material I am looking for.
+Ideally you should have read the first issue and the Cthulhu Kids comic to see the type of material I enjoy.
 That being said I am open to anything new, so long as it fits with the spirit of Splank!
+I love to be surprised.

-I am happy to look at completed strips, early ideas or proposals, scripts, or art samples and will talk to anyone about any ideas they have that seem to tie in with my plans.
+I will look at completed strips, early ideas or proposals, scripts, or art samples and will talk to anyone about any ideas they have that seem to tie in with my plans.

-Artists without a specific idea, should send me samples of their work and I’ll try to match them up with a suitable writing partner.
-Please make sure the samples are in the genre and style you want to work in and I much prefer comic strip work rather than pin-ups or single images.
+Artists without a specific strip in mind, should send me samples of their work and I’ll try to match them up with a suitable writing partner.
+Please make sure the samples are in the genre and style you prefer to work in and I much prefer comic strip work rather than pin-ups or single images.

 If you are one of those people who can write and draw then firstly, I hate you, but I’ll swallow that envy back and look at anything you want to send me.